Your internet browser has disabled JavaScript.

 In this way, he remains focused internally on the body in and of itself, externally on the body in and of itself, or both internally and externally on the body in and of itself.
 Or he remains focused on the phenomenon of origination with regard to the body, on the phenomenon of passing away with regard to the body, or on the phenomenon of origination and passing away with regard to the body.
 Or his mindfulness that there is a body is maintained to the extent of knowledge and remembrance.
 And he remains independent, unsustained by (not clinging to) anything in the world.
 This is how a monk remains focused on the body in and of itself.

-2 - (B. Feelings) Contemplating feelings:
+2 - (B. Feelings) Contemplating feeling

 And how does a monk remain focused on feelings in and of themselves?
 There is the case where a monk, when feeling a painful feeling, discerns that he is feeling a painful feeling.
 When feeling a pleasant feeling, he discerns that he is feeling a pleasant feeling.
 When feeling a neither-painful-nor-pleasant feeling, he discerns that he is feeling a neither-painful-nor-pleasant feeling.